llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 The lack of `permissions:` indicates that none of read/write/execute are valid for this region.

+### Priority To Implement

+Medium.
+This is nice to have, but it isn't necessary.
+It helps LLDB do stack unwinding when we branch into memory that isn't executable.
+If we can detect that the code we are stopped in isn't executable, then we can recover registers for stack frames above the current frame.
+Otherwise we must assume we are in some JIT'ed code (not JIT code that LLDB has made) and assume that no registers are available in higher stack frames.

 ## "x" - Binary memory read

 Like the `m` (read) and `M` (write) packets, this is a partner to the